The Hong Kong Police Force has distinguished itself as one of the oldest, yet most modern, police forces in the world.

 The Crime Support Group consists of specialised units which provide technical and professional services to support criminal investigation.
 These units include the Criminal Records Bureau, the Identification Bureau, the Forensic Firearms Examination Division, the Major Incident Investigation and Disaster Support System Unit, the Witness Protection Unit and the Family Conflict and Sexual Violence Policy Unit.
 In addition, the Crime Prevention Bureau provides security advisory services to the Government, the private sector and the general public.
 It promotes crime prevention initiatives through both conventional and social media.
 It also conducts crime prevention seminars, and closely liaises with the security industry and other stakeholders.
 The Crime Support Group also represents the Force in liaising with the Forensic Pathology Service of the Department of Health and the Forensic Science Division of the Government Laboratory.

-The Crime Statistics Office under the Crime Wing Headquarters is responsible for collating and analysing crime statistics, and distributing relevant information to different units for their monitoring of the overall and specific crime trends and formulation of corresponding crime combating and prevention strategies.
-In addition, the Crime Wing Headquarters also works closely with the Security Bureau in formulating related policies, responding to enquiries, proposing new legislation or amendments to existing legislation, etc. In response to the escalating trend of technology crime and deception cases in recent years and the high degree of syndication of these cases, the e-Crime Processing and Analysis Hub (e-Hub) was established under the Crime Wing Headquarters in September 2022, with a view to coordinating investigative resources and enhancing the effectiveness in curbing these cases.
+The Crime Statistics Office under the Crime Wing Headquarters is responsible for collating and analysing crime statistics, and distributing relevant information to different units for their monitoring of the overall and specific crime trends and formulation of corresponding crime combatting and prevention strategies.
+In addition, the Crime Wing Headquarters also works closely with the Security Bureau in formulating related policies, responding to enquiries, proposing new legislation or amendments to existing legislation, etc. In response to the escalating trend of technology crime and deception cases in recent years and the high degree of syndication of these cases, the e-Crime Processing and Analysis Hub (e-Hub) was established under the Crime Wing Headquarters in September 2022, with a view to co-ordinating investigative resources and enhancing the effectiveness in curbing these cases.

 Personnel and Training: The Personnel Wing (P Wing) is responsible for all core human resources management functions, including recruitment, promotion, career development, conditions of service, discipline, staff relations and welfare matters.

-With a view to encouraging serving officers to inspire those around them to join the Force, the Recruitment Division launches the Police Recruitment Buddies scheme.
-The scheme aims at encouraging serving officers to identify, inspire and encourage their family members and friends to make applications, attracting new blood for the Force.
-In addition, the Recruitment Division launches the Non-ethnic Chinese (NEC) Referral System, which refers NEC applicants who have yet to pass the recruitment selection process to join the engagement programmes organised by different Police Districts.
+To encourage serving officers to identify, inspire and motivate their family members and friends to join the Force, the Police Recruitment Buddies scheme was introduced to bring in new talent.
+In addition, the Force introduces the Non-ethnic Chinese (NEC) Referral System, which refers NEC applicants who have yet to pass the recruitment selection process to join the engagement programmes organised by different Police Districts.
 It aims at better equipping the applicants for joining the Force by enhancing their confidence and competency.

-The P Wing is at the forefront in the promotion of a healthy and a caring culture both within and beyond theForce.
-In 2023, the Force was awarded the 15 Years Plus Caring Organisation Logo from the Hong Kong Council of Social Service in recognition of its on-going commitment in caring for its employees, the community and the environment, and thereby demonstrating good corporate social responsibility.
+The P Wing is at the forefront in the promotion of a healthy and a caring culture both within and beyond the Force.
+In 2024, the Force was awarded the 15 Years Plus Caring Organisation Logo from the Hong Kong Council of Social Service in recognition of its on-going commitment in caring for its employees, the community and the environment, and thereby demonstrating good Corporate Social Responsibility (CSR).
+The Force moved forward from CSR to a broader commitment in Environmental, Social and Governance (ESG) domain with the Hong Kong Police ESG Report 2024 published in 2025 to showcase the Force’s awareness and contribution in sustainable development.

 The School of Professional Development fosters in-service learning and provides local, Mainland and overseas vocational, professional and executive training programmes on varied contemporary policing-related subjects by proactively seeking external collaborations with other law enforcement agencies, universities and institutions.
+The School continues to explore new learning opportunities with a view to solidifying officers’ understanding of national affairs and development strategies, as well as strengthening their professional ability.
+Following the Belt and Road (B&R) Initiative, the School is actively pursuing establishing strategic training partnerships with B&R countries.

+The School of Specialised Learning, comprising three functional Divisions and four Centres, provides a variety of specialised and competency training such as detective training, police driving and traffic training, instructor training and language training.
+With a strong commitment to professional standards, the HKPC harnesses technology and renders continuous support to facilitate best practice sharing, knowledge management, and technology innovations to optimise training capacity.
 Commencing in 2021, the HKPC and Tsinghua University have launched a 2.5-year part-time Executive Master of Public Administration Programme for police officers and other disciplinary services.
-The HKPC continues to explore new learning opportunities with a view to solidifying officers’ understanding of national affairs and development strategies, as well as strengthening their professional ability.
-Following the Belt and Road (B&R) Initiative, the HKPC is actively pursuing establishing strategic training partnerships with B&R countries.

-The School of Specialised Learning, comprising three functional Divisions and four Centres, provides a variety of specialised and competency training such as detective training, police driving and traffic training, instructor training, language training and psychological competency training.
-With a strong commitment to professional standards, the HKPC harnesses technology and renders continuous support to facilitate best practice sharing, knowledge management, and informal innovations to optimise training capacity.

 Management Services: The Management Services Department is underpinned by the Information Systems Wing as well as the Service Quality Wing.